Brand-name drug prices rising at slower pace, lower amounts

 In the first seven months of 2019, drugmakers raised list prices for brand-name prescription medicines by a median of 5 percent.
 That’s down from about 9 percent or 10 percent over those months the prior four years, the AP found.
 From January through July this year, there were 4,483 price hikes, down 36 percent from that stretch in 2015.

-For years, they and many other drugmakers raised list prices on brand-name medicines up to three times annually, sometimes 10% or more each time.
+For years, they and many other drugmakers raised list prices on brand-name medicines up to three times annually, sometimes 10 percent or more each time.
 Now, companies are taking more of their increases in January, reaping the extra revenue all year and forgoing early summer hikes.

 Still, there were 37 price hikes for every decrease in the first seven months of 2019.